amddaa/jailbreak-evaluation/README.md

 ## Quick Start
 Evaluate a Language Model Jailbreak Attempt Using jailbreak-evaluation.
-You should have an Azure OpenAI API key to use the jailbreak-evaluation, which can be obtained from [OpenAI Platform](https://platform.openai.com/api-keys).
+You should have an Azure OpenAI API key to use the jailbreak-evaluation.

 ```python
 from jailbreak_evaluation import MultifacetedEvaluation